-3. After the water filter is replaced, dispense 2.5 gallons of water (flush for approximately 5 minutes) to remove trapped air and contaminants from the system.
-Do not dispense the entire 2.5 gallon amount continuously.
-Depress and release the dispenser pad for cycles of 30 seconds ON and 60 seconds OFF.
+3.After the water filter is replaced, dispense 2.5 gallons of water (flush for approximately 5 minutes) to remove trapped air and contaminants from the system.

 NOTE: To purchase a replacement water filter, visit a Sears store or call U.S.A.
 1-844-553-6667.
-You may also purchase online at www.sears.com
+You may also purchase online at www.kenmore.com